Regional Recipe Series - East Anglia

 A recommended topping for the Suffolk rusk, this smoked fish paste is traditionally made by bloating a herring....
 Thankfully there was a cheats version available in the book, which I deferred to on this occasion....

 #3 THAPE PIE

-A sweet yet tarte pie eaten with custard, this gooseberry pie is traditionally eaten on Whit Sunday.
-I then created five more recipes using the surplus berries, all suitable for a Platinum Jubliee afternoon tea.
+A sweet and sour pie eaten with custard, this gooseberry pie is traditionally served on Whit Sunday.
+I then created five more recipes using the surplus berries, all suitable for a Platinum Jubilee afternoon tea.
 It was so much fun!